-When you leave your pets in the care of a PSI (Pet Sitters International) pet sitter, you can travel with peace of mind.
-To make sure your pet sitter has all the necessities to take the best care of your pet, check off the items on this handy list of Tips and FAQs before you leave home.
+When you leave your pets in the care of a PSI (Pet Sitters International) dog walker or pet sitter, you can travel with peace of mind.
+To make sure your walker or sitter has all the necessities to take the best care of your pet, check off the items on this handy list of Tips and FAQs before you leave home.

 Then, relax and enjoy the trip – knowing your companion animals are in good hands!

 Preparation is Key